Isoparametric functions on exotic spheres: Isoparametric functions and -property

 \section{Isoparametric functions and $SC^p$-property}

 In this section, both isoparametric functions and $SC^p$-structure are investigated simultaneously.
 First, we recall the definition.
 Let $(M,g)$ be a Riemannian manifold and $p$ be a point in $M$.
-If all the geodesics issued from $p$ are simply closed geodesics with the same length, we say that $(M,g)$ satisfies the \emph{$SC^p$-property} at $p\in M$.
+If all the geodesics issued from $p$ are simply closed geodesics with the same length, $(M,g)$ is said to have the \emph{$SC^p$-property} at $p\in M$.

-For background knowledge and a systematical research, we refer to the classic book \cite{Be78}.
+For background knowledge and a systematic research, we refer to the classic book \cite{Be78}.

-Next, we give the following existence theorem which improves a beautiful result of B\'{e}rard-Bergery \cite{BB77}( see also pp.159, pp.234-235 in \cite{Be78} ). \begin{thm} On any homotopy sphere $\Sigma^{2n}$ in $2\Theta_{2n}(n\geq3)$, there exists a Riemannian metric so that it possesses $SC^p$-property at two points, say $m_+$ and $m_-$.
+Next, we give the following existence theorem which improves a beautiful result of B\'{e}rard-Bergery \cite{BB77} ( see also p.
+159, pp. 234-235 in \cite{Be78} ). \begin{thm} On any homotopy sphere $\Sigma^{2n}$ in $2\Theta_{2n}(n\geq3)$, there exists a Riemannian metric so that it possesses $SC^p$-property at two points, say $m_+$ and $m_-$.
 Furthermore under the same metric, there exists an isoparametric function $f$ on $\Sigma^{2n}$ with focal set $C(f)=\{m_+, m_-\}$.
 The later property means that $\Sigma^{2n}$ is locally harmonic at both points ${m_+}$ and ${m_-}$. \end{thm} \begin{proof} We first observe that, given any homotopy sphere $\Sigma^{2n}\in 2\Theta_{2n}$, there exists an orientation-preserving diffeomorphism $\eta:S^{2n-1}\rightarrow S^{2n-1}$ such that

 Let $(S^{2n-1}, g_0)$ be the standard unit sphere with volume element $\omega_0$ and the standard antipodal map $\tau_0$.
 By the constructions in Theorem \ref{trans} and Theorem \ref{Main}, to prove Theorem \ref{SC}, it suffices to find an orientation-preserving diffeomorphism $\varphi: S^{2n-1}\rightarrow S^{2n-1}$ such that